Licensed under a 3-clause BSD style license - see LICENSE.rst

 """

-1D arrays of x and y indices of unmasked pixels in the cutout
+1D arrays of x and y indices of unmasked pixels, with respect

 """